 - 1. A curriculum vitae giving full details of the candidate's personal history, education, honors, and previous experience. - 2.
 Unofficial transcripts of academic records (final, official transcripts are due upon matriculation).
 The unofficial transcripts should be submitted via the online application.
 Transcripts not in English must be accompanied by a certified word-by-word, English translation and uploaded online during the application process.
-Official transcripts should be sent directly to the Graduate School Registrar. - 3.
+Official transcripts should be sent directly to the Graduate School Registrar (via mail service: 262 Danny Thomas Place, MS1500, Memphis, TN 38105 or via transcript delivery service: registrar@stjude.org). - 3.
 Letters of reference from three mentors, professors, or program directors.
-The letters must be submitted directly via the online application portal and should describe the student's academic successes, clinical background, potential for achievement at the graduate level, and capacity for creative, self-directed study.
-If applicant is a clinical fellow or junior faculty, one of three letters must be from the department chair or division chief. - 4.
-A two-page personal statement (in English) that outlines the applicant's reasons for pursuing a graduate degree in clinical research, how they determined that the Graduate School is the best choice, and the applicant's career goals.
+The letters must be submitted directly via the website and should describe your academic successes, clinical background, potential for achievement at the graduate level, and capacity for creative, self-directed study. - If you are currently employed full-time at St. Jude Children's Research Hospital or elsewhere, one of the letters should be from a current supervisor supporting your participation in the program and willingness to allow you to attend synchronous class sessions on Tuesday/Thursday afternoons during the fall and spring semesters. - If you are a clinical fellow or junior faculty member, one letter of support must come from your department chair or division chief.
+This can also serve as the above-referenced supervisor letter, if appropriate.